keboola/connection-docs/orchestrator/tasks/index.md

 That means that the `Campaigns` and `Email Recipient Index` configurations will execute first.
 When they both finish, the transformation `Campaign Performance` will run.
 When it finishes, the transformation `Campaign Recipient` will run.
-Lastly, the `New recipients` connector will be executed.
+Lastly, the `New recipients` data destination connector will be executed.

 Another way of handling dependencies is using [nested orchestrations](/orchestrator/tasks/nesting/).